 Many of the main characters of Boardwalk Empire are metaphorically linked to characters from the Wizard of Oz.Richard Harrow has been explicitly linked to the tin man, and is fittingly growing a heart.
 Eli Thompson is the scarecrow - he's been growing wiser over the course of the series.
 Van Alden is the lion - he's been growing balls as he gets corrupted and learns to live life on the edge.
 Nucky is the wizard himself, a small man with a big role.
 Margaret is Dorothy.
 Gillian is the wicked witch.
 The D'Alessio brothers and Gyp Rosetti are flying monkeys - Rothstein described the D'Alessios as monkeys after meeting them for the first time, and Gyp has been compared to an ape.

-S3 Rowland Smith is actually Rowland Smith, jr.In the first season Nucky visits Chalky to oversee a shipment of alcohol in a storage area.
+S3 Rowland Smith is actually Rowland Smith, Jr.In the first season Nucky visits Chalky to oversee a shipment of alcohol in a storage area.
 What's the name in one of the signs?
 Rowland Smith.
-Flashforward to S3, and we find a teenage punk named Rowland Smith who claims Nucky gave his family a turkey for Christmas when he was little, even though he lives in Pennsylvania which would (probably) be out of Nucky's reach a decade or more before.
+Flashforward to S3, and we find a teenage punk named Rowland Smith who claims Nucky gave his family a turkey for Christmas when he was little, even though he lives in Pennsylvania, which would (probably) be out of Nucky's reach a decade or more before.
 This is because S3 Rowland Smith was actually born in Atlantic City.
-His father, Rowland Smith sr., lost his business and/or died and the family left for Pennsylvania sometime before the first season.
+His father, Rowland Smith Sr., lost his business and/or died and the family left for Pennsylvania sometime after the first season.